 What should be considered when spec'ing flatbed trucks for fleet?
 Here is a 20-point checklist to serve as a guide.

 The term "platform" refers to the flatbed frame, floor, and bulkhead.
 To select the right platform, keep these points in mind:

 1. Dimensions.
 What length does the flatbed need to be?
 The answer will drive chassis selection.
 Typically, the longer the bed, the more weight it will carry, requiring a larger chassis to haul it.
-Flatbed lengths on Class 1-3 trucks, for example, range from 8 foot on a 56-inch cab-to-axle (CA) chassis to 12 foot on an 84-inch CA 1-ton chassis.
-Trucks in Classes 4-7, up to 33,000-lbs. gross vehicle weight rating (GVWR), accommodate flatbeds with lengths from 60-inch CA (usually for towing/ hauler applications) to a 28-foot body on a 205-inch CA chassis.
+Flatbed lengths on Class 1-3 trucks, for example, range from 8 feet on a 56-inch cab-to-axle (CA) chassis to 12 feet on an 84-inch CA 1-ton chassis.
+Trucks in Classes 4-7, up to 33,000-lbs.
+The gross vehicle weight rating (GVWR) accommodates flatbeds with lengths from 60-inch CA (usually for towing/ hauler applications) to a 28-foot body on a 205-inch CA chassis.

 4. Platform floor.
 The three most common floor options to choose from are:

 - Wood.
 This is the standard floor for most platforms, offering lower cost and weight (as much as a few hundred pounds lighter than steel floor bodies).